In order to use the CPA title in Virginia, an individual must be licensed in Virginia or a substantially equivalent state or jurisdiction.

 - Request a Verification of Licensure from a substantially equivalent state or jurisdiction.

-*As of October 28, 2022, the VBOA is no longer requiring the AICPA self-study Professional Ethics: AICPA’s Comprehensive Course (For Licensure) for licensees applying through substantial equivalency.
+*As of Oct.
+28, 2022, the VBOA is no longer requiring licensed CPAs applying through substantial equivalency to take the AICPA self-study Professional Ethics: AICPA’s Comprehensive Course (For Licensure).